penn-state-open-science/survey-fall-2022/README.md

 Materials related to a survey conducted in Fall 2022 by a group of Penn State researchers.

+These files generate a web site that can be viewed at: <https://penn-state-open-science.github.io/survey-fall-2022/>.

 ## Installation

 - Clone the repo from GitHub.